 Save and organize all of the stuff you love in one place.Got it!

 Click the heart, it's called favoriting.
 Favorite the stuff you like.Got it!

-Author Notes: Once upon a time, in a small country in the Balkans, the arrival of apples marked the arrival of cold, rains and winds.
-The apples would say to us that the winter is right around the corner, that for many months to come we will be eating beans, sauerkraut, roots and nuts.
-The apples would say that the food will be brown, that reds and yellows will come in spots—a contribution to the meal from preserves prepared lovingly throughout the summer.
-A tiny contribution, as no household had pantry large enough to accommodate a jar of color for every cold day.
-And as magnificent this era of abundance is, I miss dearly the time of apples.
+Author Notes: Once upon a time, in my small country in the Balkans, the arrival of apples marked the arrival of cold, rains, and winds.
+The apples would tell us that the winter was right around the corner, that for many months to come we would be eating beans and mushrooms, polenta and sauerkraut, roots and nuts.
+The apples would say that the food would be brown, that reds and yellows would come in spots—a contribution to the meal from preserves prepared lovingly throughout the summer, though a tiny contribution, as no household had a pantry large enough to accommodate a jar of color for every cold day.
+And as magnificent as this era of abundance is, I miss dearly the time of apples.
 Every year, come the apple season, I make this dish in the loving memory of the times gone by... —QueenSashy

 - 3 cups water

-- 2 small gala apples (about 6 oz each), peeled, cored and cut into ¼ inch cubes
+- 2 small Gala apples (about 6 ounce each), peeled, cored, and cut into 1/4-inch cubes

-- 2 small shallots (about 4 oz total), finely shopped
+- 2 small shallots (about 4 ounces total), finely chopped

 - 1 large garlic clove, minced

 - 1 1/2 to 2 cups vegetable or chicken broth